xiaobai-sky/claude-hackathon-architecture-book/ZhuTu_ZhuJi_Architecture.md

 **AST Composite Key: Structural Positioning + Engine-Autonomous Hash Computation**

-The `(file, ast_node_type, node_id)` triple forms a structurally unique constraint. `content_hash` is computed autonomously by the Fusion Engine before execution, by reading the current node content from the filesystem and writing it to the registry.
+The `(file, ast_node_type, node_id)` triple forms a structurally unique constraint. `content_hash` is computed by the Fusion Engine from the filesystem before execution and written to the registry.
 External values are never trusted.

 ```python
 # Patch submitted by Programmer (no content_hash field)